awsdocs/amazon-ec2-user-guide/doc_source/resize-requirements.md

   + If the root device is an instance store volume, you must migrate your application to a new instance that is configured with the instance type that you need\.
 For the instructions, see [Migrate an instance store\-backed instance \(to change the instance type\)](resize-instance-store-backed-instance.md)
 + You must select an instance type that is compatible with the configuration of the instance\.
 If the instance type that you want is not compatible with the instance's current configuration, then you must migrate your application to a new instance with the instance type that you need\.
 + To change the instance type, the instance must be in the `stopped` state\.
-+ You cannot change the intance type if hibernation is enabled on the instance\.
++ You cannot change the instance type if hibernation is enabled on the instance\.